Zenamine/docs/pages/cloud/vps/minecraft_server_on_vps/guide.en-ca.md

 java -jar name.of.the.downloaded.file.jar
 ```

-If you wish to shutdown your server, use the command `stop`.
+If you wish to shut down your server, use the command `stop`.

 ### Step 3 : connect to the server

-Your server instance is now fucntionnal, lets test the connection.
+Your server instance is now functionnal, let's test the connection.
 You will need to download the Minecraft client from this website: <https://minecraft.net/>

-Install et launch the Minecraft client et sign-in.
+Install and launch the Minecraft client and sign-in.
 ![Server connection](images/login_minecraft.png){.thumbnail}